Andrehatlo/andrehatlo.github.io/_pages/about.md

 Projects I've been assigned while working for Rørkjøp are mostly based on creating solutions too speed up productivity and scaleability of Rørkjøp's e-commerce platform.

-On my spare time i like to **solve puzzles**, read, **gain knowledge** and **skills** in different technologies available while keeping an eye open for new trends to explore.
+On my spare time i like to **solve puzzles**, **read**, **gain knowledge** and **skills** in different technologies available while keeping an eye open for new trends to explore.

 ## On a personal note:

-I'm a 27 year old boy-man which loves to laugh and make people smile.
+I'm a 27 year old man which loves a good laugh, have fun and make people smile.

 At the moment I live in Drammen Norway, with my best friend and partner Hilde.

-We also have a thirty-five kilo, two year old love child named Mini.
+We have a thirty-five kilo, two year old child named Mini.

 <img src="/assets/images/me-and-her.jpg" alt="my family" width="250"/>
 <img src="/assets/images/mini.jpg" alt="my family" width="380"/>

 ## Hobbies:

-  - Cooking
+  - Cooking.
-  - Ski, snowboarding
+  - Ski, snowboarding.
-  - Keeping up with my favourite tv-shows
+  - Keeping up with my favourite tv-shows.
-  - Playing with my dog and
+  - Playing with my dog.
-  - Hanging out friends and with my better half.
+  - Hanging out friends and my better half.

 ## Phrases i live by: